Dogo Argentino: Breed Information, Pictures, and More!

 Dogo Argentino Characteristics (Physical)

-Powerful and elegant, the Dogo Argentino has an impressive appearance that matches the dog’s courageous spirit.
-The Dogo Argentino has been developed to find, chase, and catch dangerous game so their appearance inspires agility and strength.
+Powerful and elegant, the Dogo Argentino has an impressive appearance that matches the dog's courageous spirit.
+The Argentina dogo has been developed to find, chase, and catch dangerous game so their appearance inspires agility and strength.
 This is a large dog breed that stands out from the crowd due to its white coat and intense expression.

-The Dogo Argentino is about 80 to 100 pounds, with males weighing slightly more than females.
+• Dogo Argentino Size: The Dogo dog is about 80 to 100 pounds, with males weighing slightly more than females.
 Females are 24 to 25 inches; males about 25 to 26 inches.

-According to the American Kennel Club, the “utmost consideration” is given to this breed’s head, one of its distinguishing qualities.
-The Dogo Argentino has a solid, powerful, and balanced head.
-The ears, usually cropped, are set high on the dog’s head.
+• Head: The Argentino dog has a solid, powerful, and balanced head.
+The ears, usually cropped, are set high on the dog's head.
 Their jawbones are well-developed.
 Their head is atop a strong yet elegant neck with thick skin.

-Their medium-sized eyes are almond-shaped and dark, outlined with black around the rims.
+• Eyes: This Argentinian mastiff has medium-sized eyes that are almond-shaped and dark, outlined with black around the rims.
 Their expression is often alert with a “marked hardness.”

 Dogo Argentino Personality